belgianmobileid/doc/_QES/csc.md

 Before you can integrate your application with itsme® Sign service, you MUST set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain all the needed information.

-Please be aware that we support performing multiple signatures with 1 itsme® action, but this is an extra option.
+Please be aware that we support performing up to 70 signatures within 1 itsme® action, but this is an extra option.
 If you want to make use of it, be sure to mention it to the Onboarding team while setting up your project.

 # Integrating Sign services